microsoft/artifacts-credprovider/README.md

 Once you've successfully acquired a token, you can run authenticated commands without the `--interactive` flag for the lifespan of the token which is saved in the [session token cache location](#session-token-cache-locations).

-If you're running the command as part of an automated build on an unattended build agent, you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).

 ### nuget

 The nuget client will prompt for authentication when you run a `restore` and it does not find credential in the [session token cache location](#session-token-cache-locations).
 By default, it will attempt to open a dialog for authentication and will fall back to console input if that fails.